-Blue Prism recommends the following settings are immediately applied after the Blue Prism application is installed.
+Blue Prism recommends the following settings are immediately after the Blue Prism application is installed.
 These are initial settings for the development environment only, the UAT or live environments should not be used without the completion of this document and its full adherence.

 - Development database development should initially take place in a low priority development database, even a local instance of Microsoft SQL Server express.
 No sensitive client information should ever be stored in the development database and session logs should be deleted daily to ensure no data is held. - User privileges we recommend that from the start as much dual control is put in place as possible.
 A system administrator role user should be allocated as soon as possible to monitor the use of user creation etc. - No anonymous users the initial set up admin user created for a new Blue Prism installation should be deleted once 'real' users have been created. - Password complexity Initial development passwords should be immediately set up to require a minimum of 8 characters, a variety of characters (i.e. numeric), and no re-use of the last 12 passwords.
 Passwords should be set to expire within 4 weeks. - Credentials credentials, possibly, may not be used is during the initial days of the configuration period.
 This is when the Process Developer will begin to model the target application in Blue Prism and invariably this will involve automating the 'launch' and 'log in' procedure.
 As the Process Developer is also likely to require the ability to log in manually, the implementation of Credentials may be temporarily delayed until these early steps have been completed.
 Thereafter Credentials will be used as normal.
+Note: If Data Gateways are to be used a credential will have to be created regardless.